-Described as “an artist of almost terrifying magnetism” (New York Observer) and praised for his "clear and robust" tenor (Opera News), Michael Kuhn is a versatile singing-actor, equally at home in the fields of opera, musical theatre and concert repertoire.
+Described as “an artist of almost terrifying magnetism” (New York Observer), “polished, soignee and hot to trot” (The Houston Press), and praised for his "clear and robust" tenor (Opera News), Michael Kuhn is a versatile singing-actor equally at home in the fields of opera, musical theatre and concert repertoire.

 Michael recently made his debut at Carnegie Hall as the tenor soloist in Haydn’s Mariazellermesse with MidAmerica Productions.
 In New York City, He has performed in two Off-Broadway runs of Vid Guerrerio’s ¡Figaro!
 90210 as Basel, and was most recently seen as Romano in the world premiere of Stonewall by Iain Bell and Mark Campbell, produced by New York City Opera in conjunction with the 50 year anniversary of the Stonewall Riots.
 Michael has performed throughout the US at companies such as Opera Theatre of St. Louis, Florida Grand Opera, Central City Opera, Virginia Opera, Syracuse Opera, The Caramoor Festival, The Princeton Festival, Opera in the Heights, Livermore Valley Opera and more.
 In the summer of 2018 he made his international debut with France’s Festival Lyrique-en-Mer as Spoletta in Tosca and as the tenor soloist in Haydn’s Lord Nelson Mass, and returns in 2019 as Normanno in Lucia di Lammermoor.
 Later this season, he portrays Martin in the upcoming staged workshop of STAY by John Glover and Kelley Rourke with On Site Opera on New York City’s Governor’s Island, and makes his debut with Opera Omaha as Pedrillo in Die Entführung aus dem Serail.